Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases. This is at no extra cost to you. Learn more here.

 Of course, you can.
 You will get the opportunity to know the machine as well as the work.
 Choose any of the mini-lathes from the list above.

-If you think you are interested in going for one, I suggest giving a final look at some other options available for mini wood lathes before the final decision.
-Or try to look at some metal lathes as well.
+If you think you are interested in going for one, I suggest taking a final look at some other options available for the best mini wood lathes before the final decision.
+Or compare wood lathes vs metal lathes as well to see if a metal lathe might be of interest.

 What would be an ideal beginner wood lathe for turning bowls?

-Any wood lathe with durable Horse Power and maximum swing over the bed with a low variable speed start is ideal for turning bowls.
-In other words, the more swing the machine has, the big it can turn.
+Any wood lathe with durable horsepower and maximum swing over the bed with a low variable speed start is ideal for turning bowls.
+In other words, the more swing the machine has, the bigger it can turn.

-On the other hand, Midi lathes can also produce high range torque with good swing capacity to turn bowls up to 14″ in diameter.
-So, machines like the Jet, Nova Comet, or Delta with variable speed can give you the possible outcomes.
+On the other hand, Midi lathes can also produce high-range torque with good swing capacity to turn bowls up to 14″ in diameter.
+So, machines like the Jet, or Delta with variable speed can give you the possible outcomes.
+You might also want to check out the Rikon which we named best for bowl turning in our best midi lathes review guide.

 Are wood lathes expensive?